tamberg/pi-cam/README.md

 > Note: We assume your computer runs MacOS

 ## Take pictures
-- Plug in the power
+- Plug in the power cable to the Pi and a socket
-- Wait for the Pi to start up
+- Wait for the Pi to start up (might take 5 minutes)
-- Wait for the camera to start taking pictures
+- Wait for the camera to take pictures (every 15 minutes)

 ## Browse pictures
 On your computer